junior-devleague/cyber-security/schools/waipahu/2017/class-briefing.md

 ## Class Recap 8/9/17
-Today was first day of class.
+Today was first day of instruction.
 We went over the following topics:
 - Slack & code of conduct.
 Students are expected to have slack open during class and communicate with instructors for help or if they are going to be absent.
 - Expectations of students & signing the cyber code of conduct.
 You MUST have that signed by start of next class in order to attend lecture.
 - Schedule of homework and quizes.
 Blogs assigned every Monday due that Friday.
 Quizes will be every other Wednesday.